dmmcf/dmmcf.github.io/_posts/2024-09-07-sample-post-for-testing.md

 ---
 layout: post
-title:  'Sample post'
+title:  'What to expect here'
-date:   2024-09-07 16:53:23 +0800
+date:   2025-05-04 12:20:30 +0800
-categories: jekyll update
+categories: update
 ---
-One more piece to put in place for testing.
-So far, so good.

-Content will come later.
+Not much, actually.
+I'm trying to make this site look a little less like a bare scaffold, but I don't really have much to hang on it.